-The LI works with universities to maintain the highest standards in landscape education by accrediting a range of undergraduate and post graduate courses.
+The LI works with universities across the UK to maintain the highest standards in landscape education by accrediting a range of undergraduate and postgraduate courses.
 These courses provide graduates with the knowledge and skills required to develop a rewarding career in landscape practice.

 The LI also promotes continuing professional development to ensure that LI members maintain the highest professional standards of knowledge and practice.

 Key responsibilities of the LI’s Education and Membership Committee

 The Education and Membership Committee, one of the LI’s three standing committees, considers: